google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 #### Float the Form Element

+The narrow viewport means that we have a lot less horizontal space available for us to comfortably position elements on the screen.

-To make use of the screen space more effectively we need to remove the linear flow of the header and instead move the form and the list next to each other.
+To make more effective use of the horizontal screen space we need to break out of the the linear flow of the header and move the form and the list to be next to each other.

 {% include_code _code/fixingfirstbreakpoint.html formfloat css %}